UserlandAlchemist/dotfiles/docs/audacious/installed-software.audacious.md

 - discord: Chat and VoIP client for communities
 - zoom: Video conferencing client
 - lutris: Client for gog and epic games
+- heroic (local .deb): Game launcher for Epic/GOG/Prime Gaming.
+Installed manually via .deb into /opt/Heroic (no system binary).
+Package recommends Fluidsynth - this has been removed post install.

 ---